hmrc/clamav-client/README.md

 ## Local Installation

-This requires [ClamAV](http://www.clamav.net/) to be installed
+This requires [ClamAV](http://www.clamav.net/) to be installed the best way to do this is run the [docker-clamav image](https://hub.docker.com/r/mkodockx/docker-clamav).
+Alternatively use the manual instructions below.

-For Macs
+### For Macs

 ```brew install clamav```